Xue family murder and abandonment

-The Xue family murder and abandonment case involves the murder by New Zealand man Nai Yin Xue (薛乃印, also known as Michael) of his wife Anan (Annie) Liu (劉安安), in Mt Roskill, Auckland, on 11 September 2007, and his subsequent abandonment of their three-year-old daughter, Qian Xun Xue (薛千寻 in Simplified Chinese) also known as Clare Xue and nicknamed "Pumpkin" by the police and media, at Southern Cross station in Melbourne, Australia.
+The Xue family murder and abandonment case involves the murder by New Zealand man Nai Yin Xue (薛乃印, also known as Michael) of his wife Anan (Annie) Liu (劉安安), in Mount Roskill, Auckland, on 11 September 2007, and his subsequent abandonment of their three-year-old daughter, Qian Xun Xue (薛千寻 in Simplified Chinese) also known as Clare Xue and nicknamed "Pumpkin" by the police and media, at Southern Cross station in Melbourne, Australia.
 Nai Yin then fled to the United States, settling undercover across the southern states, before being captured by members of the ethnic Chinese community of Chamblee, Georgia and handed over to police.
 He was deported to New Zealand, and convicted of the murder of his wife in June 2009.
 He refused to confess to the murder until a parole hearing in 2020, when he finally expressed remorse.

 The case attracted widespread media coverage in both Australia and New Zealand.
 It also gained attention in the United States after being featured in an episode of the television show America's Most Wanted.
 It was also documented by the Casefile True Crime Podcast.

 Background

-Nai Yin Xue, a martial arts expert, was born in approximately 1953 or 1954, and had emigrated from China to New Zealand in 1980, age 25.
+Nai Yin Xue was born in approximately 1953 or 1954, and emigrated from China to New Zealand in 1980, age 25.
+He claimed to be a martial arts expert.
 His 28-year-old wife, Anan (Annie) Liu arrived in Auckland on 19 April 2002, to learn English.
-The couple lived at 26 Keystone Avenue, near Dominion Road in Mt Roskill, which was made up of two flats with a shared kitchen.
+The couple lived at 26 Keystone Avenue, near Dominion Road in Mount Roskill, which was made up of two flats with a shared kitchen.
 The couple's marriage had been fairly happy until she had given birth to his daughter in 2004; Xue then became extremely aggressive and violent towards Liu for the baby being a girl.

 Liu had been living in fear of her abusive husband since the child was born, having previously taken a protection order out against him after a particularly violent attack.
 On 28 July 2007, she had to flee with Qian Xun to a woman's refuge in Wellington after he threatened to murder her.
-They found her way to the Johnsonville home of a man named Weihong Song, who rented out rooms.
+They found their way to the Johnsonville home of a man named Weihong Song, who rented out rooms.
 It was ascertained that Song and Liu began to have feelings for each other, as his wife and daughter were away in China.
 When Xue found out about this, he purchased an axe to kill her and drove down to Wellington to do so.
 Xue broke into the home and began violently searching the rooms rented out.
 Song's dog sounded the alarm, and, with a rifle in his hand, Song chased Xue away.
-A speed camera in Levin at 3.31 am recorded Xue's drive back to Auckland.
+A speed camera in Levin at 3:31 a.m. recorded Xue's drive back to Auckland.

 Xue and Liu got back together shortly afterward for the sake of their child, but Xue continued to fear his wife was having an affair.